 Internally, we ensure that staff are engaged in innovation project activities through regular dissemination.
-An example is the company's internal Share-Point site, which provides staff the opportunity to understand that we are actively developing innovative project proposals and delivering these.
+An example is the company's internal magazine, which provides staff the opportunity to understand that we are actively developing innovative project proposals and delivering these.
 We also ensure that our core innovation team are all regionally located to enable staff the opportunity to discuss problems and any challenges they identify.
+WPD INNOVATION Transforming the electricity network